pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/remote-upgrade-remote-config.md

 > NOTE: This feature is currently under Alpha status.

-Remote upgrade is the ability to restart the currently running Piped with another version from the web console.
+The remote upgrade is the ability to restart the currently running Piped with another version from the web console.
 This reduces the effort involved in updating Piped to newer versions.
 All Pipeds that are running by the provided Piped container image can be enabled to use this feature.
 It means Pipeds running on a Kubernetes cluster, a virtual machine, a serverless service can be upgraded remotely from the web console.